-The walk is approximately 7 miles long, and will take roughly 3 and half hours.
+The walk is approximately 7 miles long and will take roughly 3 and a half hours.

 This remarkable walk is located on the largest islands of the Aran Islands, Inishmore.
 It takes in the stone fort of Dún Aenghus, the stunning Kilmurvey Beach, the Liam O’Flaherty Commemorative Garden, and a natural feature known as The Worm Hole.

 This is a very short and easy walk, less than 3 miles in total, and will probably take around an hour for most groups (leaving plenty of time for photographs of course).

 Nearest towns/pubs: Close to the beach, you’ll find a cosy little café called Teach Nan Phaidi.
 For bars and restaurants, head to the island’s main town, Kilronan.

 Related tours: Ultimate Tour, Grand Tour, Wild West & North Tour